Lam2026/Assignment2/README.md

 Low Earth Orbit (LEO) satellites, which orbit at altitudes between 200 and 2,000 kilometers, offer low latency and high data throughput in data transmission.
 However, their use in GNSS presents various challenges and difficulties, which this essay is going to explore.

-The first challenge and difficulty is the high costs due to the limited signal coverage of the LEO satellites.
-When a satellite is in an orbit with lower altitude, its signal coverage area decreases.
+The first challenge and difficulty is the high costs due to the limited signal coverage of the fast-moving LEO satellites.
+When a satellite is in an orbit with lower altitude, its signal coverage area is smaller.
 However, signals from at least 4 GNSS satellites are required for positioning.
 These implies that more LEO GNSS satellites must be deployed to provide global coverage.
-The costs for producing, launching and maintaining such a large GNSS constellations would probably increase accordingly.
+Since a GNSS satellite is equipped with advanced technology for maintaining accurate satellite time, processing signal and communication, and transmitting signals to the users, deploying more GNSS satellite implies that the costs for producing, launching and maintaining such a large GNSS constellations would probably be higher accordingly.

+Limited Visibility
+LEO satellites move quickly across the sky, which can result in limited visibility for ground-based receivers.
+A satellite may only be in view for a few minutes before it moves out of range, necessitating a larger constellation of satellites to ensure consistent coverage.
+This requirement increases the complexity and cost of deploying a LEO satellite navigation system.

+The second challenge is the potential degraded positioning accuracy due to stronger signal interference.
+Since the LEO satellites are closer to the Earth's surface, the signals tend to be more susceptible to atmospheric disturbances such as ionospheric delays, which would introduce a higher magnitude of GNSS positioning error.
+Furthermore, since LEO are moving closer to the Earth's surface, the elevation angle tends to be lower compared to the satellites with higher orbit altitude.
+It implies that the LEO satellites are more prone to multipath effects especially in urban canyons in which reflected signals are received by the GNSS receiver in addition to the line-of-sight signals.
+It would make the GNSS positioning less accurate.

-The second challenge is the
+The third challenge is the higher magnitude of Doppler shift in signals from LEO satellites.
-Signal Strength and Interference
-While the lower altitude of LEO satellites allows for stronger signals due to reduced path loss, it also poses issues related to atmospheric interference and multipath effects.
-The proximity of LEO satellites means that signals can be more susceptible to disturbances from atmospheric conditions, such as ionospheric delays, which can negatively impact the accuracy of positioning.

-Coverage and Geometry
-Another challenge is the coverage and geometry provided by LEO satellites.
-For effective GNSS navigation, a user needs to receive signals from multiple satellites simultaneously to compute a precise position.
-The limited orbital altitude of LEO satellites means that they have a smaller footprint on the Earth's surface compared to MEO satellites.

 Geometry of Satellite Positions
 The geometry of satellite positions is crucial for accurate positioning.
 Ideal satellite arrangements provide a wide angle of visibility, enhancing the precision of the location fix.
 However, because LEO satellites are in constant motion, the geometry can change rapidly, leading to potential gaps in coverage that could affect the reliability of navigation services in certain areas.

-Signal Propagation and Delay
-One of the primary challenges of using LEO satellites for GNSS navigation is the signal propagation characteristics.
-LEO satellites operate at altitudes typically between 180 kilometers and 2,000 kilometers, which is significantly lower than Medium Earth Orbit (MEO) satellites, such as those used in the Global Positioning System (GPS), which orbit at approximately 20,200 kilometers.